Skip to contents

 The summary p-value measures can be suppressed by setting calculate_summaries = FALSE.

-This extended_solutions_matrix we created can be passed into the adjusted_rand_index_heatmap function to easily visualize the level of separation on each of our variables for each of our cluster solutions.
+This extended_solutions_matrix we created can be passed into the adjusted_rand_index_heatmap function to easily visualize the level of separation on each of our features for each of our cluster solutions.

 annotated_ari_hm <- adjusted_rand_index_heatmap(